I’d like to ...

 - Maintain physical distance from others.

-Visit the Yale COVID-19 Vaccine Program page for information about getting a vaccine.
-Yale faculty, staff and students who have received their COVID-19 vaccination should submit or confirm their documentation.
+Visit the Yale COVID-19 Vaccine Program page for information about scheduling an appointment for a COVID-19 vaccine or booster.
+Yale faculty, staff, and students who have received their COVID-19 vaccination should submit or confirm their documentation.

 Pharmacy / Prescriptions